749 Naval Air Squadron

-749 Naval Air Squadron (749 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-It was active from 1941 through to 1945, formed as an Observer Training Squadron, as part of No.1 Observer School at RNAS Piarco (HMS Goshawk), located 30 km east of Downtown Port of Spain, adjacent to the town of Piarco, on the island of Trinidad.
+749 Naval Air Squadron (749 NAS), sometimes referred to as 749 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was previously active from 1941 through to 1945, formed as an Observer Training Squadron, as part of No.1 Observer School at based at RNAS Piarco (HMS Goshawk), located 30 km east of Downtown Port of Spain, adjacent to the town of Piarco, on the island of Trinidad.

 History

 Observer Training Squadron (1941–1945)

 749 Naval Air Squadron formed at RNAS Piarco (HMS Goshawk), Trinidad, on 1 January 1941 as an Observer Training Squadron.
 The squadron's function, was the training of observers for the Fleet Air Arm and to achieve this, it was equipped with Supermarine Walrus, an amphibious maritime patrol aircraft and navigation training variant of the Grumman Goose amphibious aircraft.
 It formed part of the No. 1 Observer School, operating out of RNAS Piarco alongside two more Observer Training Squadrons: 750 Naval Air Squadron and 752 Naval Air Squadron, along with an Air Towed Target Unit, 793 Naval Air Squadron.